-- SP 501 Spanish Grammar for Teachers.
+SP 501 Spanish Grammar for Teachers.
 (3 Hours) Emphasis on those elements required for the effective presentation of syntactical structure in the classroom on all levels.
 Prerequisites: SP 101-102, 201-202 or equivalent.
-Cannot count toward any undergraduate degree program except by special departmental arrangement. - SP 503-504 Oral Spanish for Teachers.
+Cannot count toward any undergraduate degree program except by special departmental arrangement.

+SP 503-504 Oral Spanish for Teachers.
 (3-3 Hours) Designed to develop oral-aural skills and general fluency in the language.
 Prerequisites SP 101-102, 201-202 or equivalent.
-Cannot count toward any undergraduate degree program except by special departmental arrangement. - SP 505-506 Spain and Spanish America: The People and Culture.
-(3-3 Hours) Study of the Spanish culture
+Cannot count toward any undergraduate degree program except by special departmental arrangement.

-- with emphasis on geographical and historical introduction, aesthetic, linguistic and philosophical insights into Spanish civilization and culture.
+SP 505-506 Spain and Spanish America: The People and Culture.
+(3-3 Hours) Study of the Spanish culture with emphasis on geographical and historical introduction, aesthetic, linguistic and philosophical insights into Spanish civilization and culture.
 Prerequisites: SP 101-102, 201-202 or equivalent.
-Cannot count toward any undergraduate degree program except by special departmental arrangement. - SP 507 Readings from Spanish Cultural Materials.
+Cannot count toward any undergraduate degree program except by special departmental arrangement.

+SP 507 Readings from Spanish Cultural Materials.
 (3 Hours) Acquaints teachers and prospective teachers with such works as may be used effectively in the classroom.
 Selections from the writings of outstanding literary figures are read and discussed.
 Prerequisites: SP 101-102, 201-202 or equivalent.
-Cannot count toward any undergraduate degree program except by special departmental arrangement. - SP 511 Studies in Spanish Culture I. (3 Hours) The presentation of Spanish Culture and History as expressed in its art, architecture, music and philosophy.
+Cannot count toward any undergraduate degree program except by special departmental arrangement.

+SP 511 Studies in Spanish Culture I. (3 Hours) The presentation of Spanish Culture and History as expressed in its art, architecture, music and philosophy.

 SP 512 Studies in Spanish Culture II.
-(3 Hours) The presentation of Spanish American culture and history as expressed in its art, architecture, music and philosophy. - SP 515 Methods and Materials of Teaching Spanish.
+(3 Hours) The presentation of Spanish American culture and history as expressed in its art, architecture, music and philosophy.

+SP 515 Methods and Materials of Teaching Spanish.
 (3 Hours) Resources, classroom materials, standard practices and problems in the teaching of Spanish.
 Practical application to actual classroom situations.
 Familiarity with pedagogical journals and literature.
-May be waived for students who have had an equivalent course on the undergraduate level. - SP 520 Advanced Composition in Spanish.
-(3 Hours) Practice in written Spanish designed to give the student mastery of grammar and composition. - SP 521 Advanced Conversation in Spanish.
+May be waived for students who have had an equivalent course on the undergraduate level.

+SP 520 Advanced Composition in Spanish.
+(3 Hours) Practice in written Spanish designed to give the student mastery of grammar and composition.

+SP 521 Advanced Conversation in Spanish.
 (3 Hours) Practice in spoken Spanish designed to give the student mastery of and confidence in his/her use of spoken Spanish.
-Will also include contemporary changes in the sounds and vocabulary of Spanish. - SP 524 Spanish/English Contrastive Linguistics.
+Will also include contemporary changes in the sounds and vocabulary of Spanish.

+SP 524 Spanish/English Contrastive Linguistics.
 (3 Hours) Prerequisite: Undergraduate preparation in Spanish.
+A study of the contrast between English and Spanish and of the techniques for comparing them.

-A study of the contrast between English and Spanish and of the techniques for comparing them. - SP 539 The Contemporary Novel.
-(3 Hours) The major Spanish novelists from the late 19th century to the present time, and the dynamics of their works. - SP 543 New Visions of Reality-The Modern Spanish American Novel.
+SP 524 Spanish/English Contrastive Linguistics.
+(3 Hours) Prerequisite: Undergraduate preparation in Spanish.
+A study of the contrast between English and Spanish and of the techniques for comparing them.

+SP 539 The Contemporary Novel.
+(3 Hours) The major Spanish novelists from the late 19th century to the present time, and the dynamics of their works.

+SP 543 New Visions of Reality-The Modern Spanish American Novel.
 (3 Hours) A study of the novels that have been written in the last few years.
-The works of Garcia Marquez, Vargas Llosa, Rulfo and Fuentes will be emphasized. - SP 544 Gaucho Literature.
-(3 Hours) An analysis of SP 580 Independent Study.
+The works of Garcia Marquez, Vargas Llosa, Rulfo and Fuentes will be emphasized.

+SP 544 Gaucho Literature.
+(3 Hours) An analysis of the literature produced by and concerning the Gaucho.
+A comparison of the use of different genres to depict a way of life.

+SP 580 Independent Study.
 (3 Hours) Intensive study of a subject selected in accordance with student needs.
 Topics will vary.
 May include civilization, techniques of literary analysis and criticism, study of major literary movements, individual authors and their works.
 Students will make periodic reports on their work and will prepare a substantial paper.

+SP 588 Master's Project.
+(1-3 Hours) SP 590 Master's Thesis.
+(1-6 Hours)